Chai Ling: Protest and exile

 Like many of the student leaders during the demonstrations, Chai Ling was also a participant in some of the internal conflicts within the student movement.
-Chai was highly critical of the Beijing Students’ Autonomous Union.
+Chai was highly critical of the Beijing Students' Autonomous Union.
 In response to losing control of the square while in hiding on the May 21, Chai criticized the rival leadership group of lacking "leadership quality," opposing the hunger strike and accomplishing nothing positive for the student movement.
 In an essay given to reporters in late May, Chai reiterated her role as "chief commander" of the square, while also stating that she refused to make compromises with the Autonomous Student Union of Non-Beijing Universities and other student factions.
 In this same essay, Chai accused Liu Xiaobo and others of using the student movement as a way to "rebuild their own images," criticized many participants in the movement for lacking belief, and stated that China's intellectuals and theorists were "lagging far behind" in their understanding of democracy.
 Chai was also an adamant supporter of the purity of the student movement and resisted both the participation of non-student protesters, and involvement in the political struggle between government reformers and hardliners.

-Unlike more moderate leaders within the movement, Chai Ling seemed willing to allow for the movement to end in a violent confrontation.
+Unlike more moderate leaders within the movement, Chai seemed willing to allow for the movement to end in a violent confrontation.
+Chai's rhetoric in the square described the need to "awaken the Chinese people with blood and death".
 In an interview given in late May, Chai suggested that only when the movement ended in bloodshed would the majority of Chinese realize the importance of the student movement and unite, though she felt that she was unable to share this idea with her fellow students.
 Chai has since claimed that these remarks were taken out of context and selectively edited.
-She has also stated that the expectation of violent crackdown was something she had heard from Li Lu and not an idea of her own.
+She has also claimed that her expectation of violent crackdown was something she had heard from Li Lu and not an idea of her own.